Remi-Boutin/SBM_package/Readme.md

 ### SBM

-In this package, I implemented 2 different estimations : a variational-bayes EM and a variational-EM.
+In this package, I implemented 2 different estimations : *a variational-bayes EM* and *a variational-EM*.
 The variational-bayes EM can be optimized in two ways : setting the lagrangian to zero, referred to as the **VBEM** algorithm, or using a natural-conjugate gradient method, referred to as the **NCG** algorithm.